How to buy Ford shares

 Ford share price volatility

-Over the last 12 months, Ford's shares have ranged in value from as little as US$3.96 up to US$9.6.
+Over the last 12 months, Ford's shares have ranged in value from as little as US$3.96 up to US$12.04.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Ford's is 1.3233.
-This would suggest that Ford's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Ford's is 1.1969.
+This would suggest that Ford's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

-Ford Motor Company designs, manufactures, markets, and services a range of Ford cars, trucks, sport utility vehicles, electrified vehicles, and Lincoln luxury vehicles worldwide.
+Ford Motor Company designs, manufactures, markets, and services a range of Ford trucks, cars, sport utility vehicles, electrified vehicles, and Lincoln luxury vehicles worldwide.
 It operates through three segments: Automotive, Mobility, and Ford Credit.
 The Automotive segment sells Ford and Lincoln vehicles, service parts, and accessories through distributors and dealers, as well as through dealerships to commercial fleet customers, daily rental car companies, and governments.
-The Mobility segment designs and builds mobility services; and provides self-driving systems development and vehicle integration, autonomous vehicle research and engineering, and autonomous vehicle transportation-as-a-service network development services.
+The Mobility segment designs and builds mobility services; and provides self-driving systems development services.
 The Ford Credit segment primarily engages in vehicle-related financing and leasing activities to and through automotive dealers.
 It provides retail installment sale contracts for new and used vehicles; and direct financing leases for new vehicles to retail and commercial customers, such as leasing companies, government entities, daily rental companies, and fleet customers.
 This segment also offers wholesale loans to dealers to finance the purchase of vehicle inventory; and loans to dealers to finance working capital and enhance dealership facilities, purchase dealership real estate, and other dealer vehicle programs.
 The company was founded in 1903 and is based in Dearborn, Michigan.

 Frequently asked questions